-As this Arcade machine is a product of almost 4 months of work, this IBLE has been split into multiple parts to speed up the publishing process.
+As this Arcade machine is a product of almost 4 months of work, this IBLE has been split into multiple parts to ease the whole process.

-In Part 1 of this IBLE, I will describe the process of how I went about designing and building an portable, standalone LCD-Pi Case.
-When combined with the Arcade unit, this standalone Raspberry Pi functions as the heart of the Arcade machine.
-Once playtime is over, this case along with the Pi can be detached from the Arcade unit, booted from a different micro-SD card and used for a completely different purpose.
+In Part 1 of this IBLE, I will describe the process of how I went about designing and building a portable, standalone LCD-Pi Case.
+When combined with the Arcade part, this standalone Raspberry Pi functions as the heart of the Arcade machine.
+Once playtime is over, the case, along with the Pi can be detached from the Arcade unit, rebooted from a different micro-SD card and used for a completely different purpose.

 Let's get cracking...